ADPunisher/Backup-Harvester/README.md

 * Open the project in Visual Studio.
 * Build the project.
 * Open the command prompt or terminal and navigate to the location of the executable file.
-* Execute the application.
+* Execute the application BackupHarvester.exe
-* BackupHarvester.exe

 ## Video Proof-of-Concept